Nevy11/Mental-health-diary-front-end/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## How to use it
+1. Clone the repository `git clone git@github.com:Nevy11/Mental-health-diary-front-end.git`
+2. Enter the repository using terminal: `cd Mental-health-diary-front-end/`
+3. Install the dependancies `npm install`
+4. Serve the project `ng serve -o`